Stefan-Szabo/olx-scraper/README.md

 Each listing contains:
 - `title`: The listing title
-- `price`: Price in RON/lei or EUR
+- `price`: Price in RON/lei or EUR (extracted successfully ✅)
-- `location`: City/region where the item is located
+- `location`: City/region where the item is located (currently shows "N/A" - needs refinement)
-- `date`: When the listing was posted
+- `date`: When the listing was posted (currently shows "N/A" - needs refinement)
-- `link`: Direct link to the listing
+- `link`: Direct link to the listing (extracted successfully ✅)

+**Current Status**: The scraper successfully extracts titles, prices, and links.
+Location and date extraction may need updates as OLX changes their page structure.

 ## Configuration